overblog/GraphQLBundle/docs/validation/index.md

     username:
         type: String!
         validation:
-            - Expression: "service('my_service').isValid(value, args, info, context, prevValue)"
+            - Expression: "service('my_service').isValid(value, args, info, context, parentValue)"
 ```
 > **Note**
 >
-> As you might know the `Expression` constraint has one built in variable called [`value`](https://symfony.com/doc/current/reference/constraints/Expression.html#message).
-In order to avoid name conflicts the resolver variable `value` is renamed to `prevValue`, when using in the `Expression` constraint.
+> As you might, know the `Expression` constraint has one built-in variable called [`value`](https://symfony.com/doc/current/reference/constraints/Expression.html#message).
+In order to avoid name conflicts, the resolver variable `value` is renamed to `parentValue`, when using in the `Expression` constraint.
 >
-> In short: the `value` represents currently validated input data, and `prevValue` represents the data returned by the previous resolver.
+> In short: the `value` represents currently validated input data, and `parentValue` represents the data returned by the previous resolver.

 ## ValidationNode API

 The ValidationNode class is used internally during the validation process.
 See the [How does it work?](#how-does-it-work) section for more details.

-This class has methods, that may be usefull when using such constraints as `Callback` or `Expression`, which work in a context.
+This class has methods that may be useful when using such constraints as `Callback` or `Expression`, which work in a context.

 ### Methods
 <code><b>getType</b>(): GraphQL\Type\Definition\Type</code>